OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 When you need personal information from a user for your business process, the user needs to be informed on what you do with the data and why you need it.
 If there is a third party doing the actual processing of the data, you should inform the user about that too.
 Lastly, there are three processes you need to support:

-- **The right to be forgotten**: Users needs to be able to request the deletion of their data, and be explained how to do so.
+- **The right to be forgotten**: Users need to be able to request the deletion of their data, and be explained how to do so.
 - **The right to correct data**: Users should be able to correct their personal information at any time, and be explained how to do so.
 - **The right to access user data**: Users should be able to request all information that the application has on them, and the user should be explained how to request this information.